bitblit/Epsilon/README.md

 ```

 And you'll need to remember to go to IAM / Keys and authorize the new stack user to use your KMS key (if you are
-using KMS to encrypt your config via SystemManager, which you should be doing)
+using KMS to encrypt your config via SystemManager, which you should be doing.)